 2024 NHL playoffs: Bracket, updated standings, latest playoff picture and more

-The early part of the week is also important in the Eastern Conference as the Florida Panthers host the Boston Bruins Tuesday night with the winner taking sole possession of the lead in the Atlantic Division.
-The Panthers' Sam Reinhart scored his 50th goal on Sunday and the Bruins' David Pastrnak has a team-high 44 goals.
-Florida has a game in hand.
+The Panthers can move into the Atlantic Division lead with a victory.
+The Maple Leafs can become the eighth NHL team to clinch a playoff berth, though they will need help.

-Also that night, the Washington Capitals host the Detroit Red Wings, who trail them by a point in the battle for the second wild-card spot in the East.
-The Capitals are led by surging Alex Ovechkin but are missing suspended Tom Wilson.
-Red Wings captain Dylan Larkin is back from injury and the team has gone 3-2 since ending a seven-game losing streak.
-Washington has a game in hand.
+The Tampa Bay Lightning, playing the Detroit Red Wings, and the Philadelphia Flyers, playing the New York Islanders, can help their playoff causes.
+They are facing teams chasing them for wild-card spots in the Eastern Conference.

-With fewer than four weeks left in the NHL regular season, here's where the playoff races stand as of the morning of March 25 (full standings here):
+With fewer than three weeks left in the NHL regular season, here's where the playoff races stand as of the morning of April 1 (full standings here):

 Metropolitan Division